 How It Works

 The Corbin Hydro-Press is powered by a 1.5 HP electric motor within the cabinet, vertically mounted.
 The shaft of the motor fits through a mounting, which in turn joins the shaft of a two-stage hydraulic pump inside the lower third of the cabinet.
-The lower third of the steel cabinet is a closed hydraulic reservoir holding about six gallons of non-foaming Chevron AW-40 hydraulic fluid.
-It is designed with baffles and a top-mounted filler/breather just inside the front cabinet.
+The lower third of the steel cabinet is a closed hydraulic reservoir holding about 8.5 gallons of non-foaming Chevron AW-40 hydraulic fluid.
+It is designed with a baffle and a top-mounted filler/breather just inside the front cabinet.

 The oil is pumped to a three way solenoid valve, which controls the direction of oil flow.
 In the idle or normal position, the valve dumps oil quietly back into the tank through a sub-micron oil filter (spin-off type, similar to but much finer than your car oil filter).
 When you press the ENERGIZE and UP buttons on the top pannel, the solenoid valve switches to allow oil to flow into the bottom of a 3.25-inch bore by 6 inch long industrial drive cylinder.
 The oil pressure is regulated by an internal safety valve, and a top panel drive pressure set knob that runs a temperature-compensated pressure regulator valve.
 You can set the drive pressure anywhere from a minimal 100 psi to as much as 2000 psi.
 Drive pressure is translated into 8.3 times as much ram thrust by the cylinder, and internal die pressure is determined by dividing this thrust by the area of the swage die cross section.
 More than 120,000 psi can be generated in some dies, although a far lower limit is imposed by the breaking strength of a die in most cases.